 - Include printables in your decor.
 You can find tons of free holiday printables, many of which are fairly casual in style.
 (We used Thanksgiving printables from Pizzazzerie)

 - Incorporate rustic textiles.
 Burlap is perfect for Thanksgiving, and is naturally very casual.
+We used burlap ribbon to showcase the bunting and as an extra layer on the table runner.
 Warning: A little bit goes a long way.
 The more burlap you incorporate, the more casual the look.

 - Don’t be afraid to use something unusual.
 The turkey cut-outs underneath the place cards are actually glittered foam from the Target dollar spot.
 They’re a little silly, but I love how they look with the apples and the striped cards.